dwyl/learn-daydream-and-nightmare/README.md

 ![image](https://cloud.githubusercontent.com/assets/16775804/24113367/7df1feca-0d94-11e7-99f4-26775eb9f2ee.png)

 - The first action you need the script to record is the url of the page you are on.
-To do this refresh your page (now it will appear as `.goto(www....)` in your finished script).
+To do this refresh your page (it will appear as `.goto(www....)` in your finished script).

-- Next navigate just as you normally would, following the path that you want the test to take.
+- Next navigate as you normally would, following the path that you want the test to take.
 So for this test you would click on the giphy link in the tutorial description.

 ![image](https://cloud.githubusercontent.com/assets/16775804/24113044/57cb6eb2-0d93-11e7-8973-bc82cfbe7519.png)